-- The net position restricted for pension benefits at the close of the plan year ending June 30, 2022 was \$642.4 million.
-All of the net position is available to meet the System's ongoing obligations to plan participants and their beneficiaries. - The System's net position decreased \$76.5 million, or 10.6%, primarily as a result of unfavorable financial markets during the fiscal year.
-Investment expenses exceeded investment earnings during the year resulting in a net investment loss of \$55.0 million. - Additions to net position included \$4.5 million in contributions from active members and \$28.7 million in contributions from the City of Knoxville. - Deductions from net position increased \$1.4 million, or 2.6%, from the prior year primarily due to the annual cost of living adjustment to the benefits paid to retired members and beneficiaries. - The System's overall funding level decreased from the prior year.
-The Plan Fiduciary Net Position as a Percentage of Total Pension Liability was 68.86% as of June 30, 2022 and 83.77% as of June 30, 2021.
-This decrease was due to a combination of factors occurring during the year, the most significant of which was the negative return on investments.
-The City of Knoxville made considerable salary adjustments to most of the workforce during the year ending June 30, 2022.
-These changes increased the pension liability, thus contributing to the decrease in the funded status.
-Also affecting the funding level was a change made to lower the discount rate assumption to align with expectations of future investment returns more closely.
+- The net position restricted for pension benefits at the close of the plan year ending June 30, 2023 was \$668.1 million.
+All of the net position is available to meet the System's ongoing obligations to plan participants and their beneficiaries. - The System's net position increased \$25.7 million, or 4.0%, primarily as a result of favorable financial markets during the fiscal year.
+Investment earnings exceeded investment expenses during the year resulting in net investment earnings of \$46.9 million. - Additions to net position included \$5.2 million in contributions from active members and \$29.9 million in contributions from the City of Knoxville. - Deductions from net position increased \$1.8 million, or 3.2%, from the prior year primarily due to the annual cost of living adjustment to the benefits paid to retired members and beneficiaries. - The System's overall funding level increased slightly from the prior year.
+The Plan Fiduciary Net Position as a Percentage of Total Pension Liability was 69.60% as of June 30, 2023 and 68.86% as of June 30, 2022.